-- (3) In paragraph (b) of subsection (1), a person induced to take in payment a cheque or other security for money by way of conditional satisfaction of a pre-existing liability is to be treated as not being paid but as induced to wait for payment. - (4) For the purposes of paragraph (c) of subsection (1), "obtains" includes obtaining for another or enabling another to obtain. - 250.
-(1) Whoever by any deception dishonestly obtains services from another is guilty of an offence.
+- (3) In paragraph (b) of subsection (1), a person induced to take in payment a cheque or other security for money by way of conditional satisfaction of a preexisting liability is to be treated as not being paid but as induced to wait for payment. - (4) For the purposes of paragraph (c) of subsection (1), "obtains" includes obtaining for another or enabling another to obtain. - 250.
+(1) A person who by any deception dishonestly obtains services from another commits an offence.